adebola-alaba/Derbyshire-Crime-Analysis-With-R/README.md

 #### Hierarchical Clustering:
 A dendrogram is a diagram that shows the outcomes of hierarchical clustering.
 It helps sort related objects into clusters based on their similarity.
 The relationships between the clusters are shown graphically in the dendrogram.
-In Figure 5, the data is in 3 clusters colored red, green, and blue.
+In Figure 5, the data is in 3 clusters coloured red, green, and blue.